 Outstanding American art museum collections, archives and programming at the Cape Ann Museum.

 HarborWalk, free self guided walking tour of story moments and public space throughout downtown designed with interactive new and traditional media and space for programming.
+Numerous free, family friendly activities and links to creative arts.

 Maritime Gloucester a working waterfront museum, a marine and maritime educator, and a dynamite destination for programming (music, art lessons, lectures)